prateekkaistha/September-LeetCoding-Challenge/README.md

 # September-LeetCoding-Challenge
-Solutions of problems given on each day of the month.
+Solutions of problems given on each day of the month September on LeetCode platform.
 The languages used to solve is Python.
 Happy Coding!